by Bill Lewis II

 Rule #4 – Personnel must be properly trained in tactical decision-making under stress to enable them to remain in control and react appropriately so they are able to make the right decisions during stressful situations.

 Only one death has been directly attributed to a police dog bite.
-[Author’s 2018 update; There have been several deaths attributed to police dogs since this article was first published.]
-The bite occurred to the throat of a suspect concealed beneath a car.
-A suspect has not died as a result of a bite to the arms or legs.
+[Author’s 2021 update; There have been at least two additional deaths attributed to police dogs since this article was first published.].
 Police personnel accidentally or negligently bitten by police dogs have not died.
 A dog bite can be extremely painful at first and recovery time may vary, but the pain is most always temporary.
-Therefore, the circumstances and outcome involving the decision to shoot a police dog biting an officer must be addressed in advance by an agency and shared with its personnel.
+Therefore, the circumstances and outcome involving the decision to shoot to kill a police dog biting an officer must be addressed in advance by an agency and shared with its personnel.

 During training, we recommend to our patrol officers to remain calm if bit, don’t fight or struggle with the dog, and verbally communicate the situation to the handler loudly and immediately.
-In SWAT, we teach every operator how to physically remove (“strong out”) the dog from a bite.
+In SWAT, we teach every operator how to physically remove (“strong out”) the dog from a bite should a handler not be available to do so.
 We also tell (and remind) patrol officers and tactical operators the command for a “verbal out” prior to a deployment.
-It is much easier said than done, as most of us involved with training know, and stress often makes recollection difficult for some in the heat of the battle.
+It is much easier said than done, as most of us involved with training know, and stress often makes recollection difficult for some in the heat of the battle to make the appropriate decisions.

 Policy or Training